Skip to main content

 • Change translation status — modify translation status for the automated languages (see the common action options below).

 • Clear translation — remove translation value by setting it to Empty.
-This is the only action that will always be executed, even if the target translation is not empty.
+This action will always be executed, even if the target translation is not empty.

 Common action options